The Complete Idiot’s Guide to Sports Betting’s (Possible) Legalization in the U.S.By Brett Smiley | Published: September 20, 2017 at 7:24 am

 Then what good are you and this “explainer”?
 You promised some clarity.

 I’m trying.
-I think the law is unconstitutional.
 It boils down to states’ rights.
 New Jersey’s main argument is that the federal government cannot force states to keep or enforce laws dictated by federal policy, or “commandeer” states.
 And therefore, they argue, the law is unconstitutional.

 Wait, who’s the sports betting commander?